box/box-dotnet-sdk-gen/README.md

 The usage docs that show how to make calls to the Box API with the SDK can be found [here](https://github.com/box/box-Dotnet-sdk-gen/tree/main/docs).

 We recommend, familiarizing yourself with the remaining [authentication methods](https://github.com/box/box-Dotnet-sdk-gen/tree/main/docs/Authentication.md), [uploading files](https://github.com/box/box-Dotnet-sdk-gen/tree/main/docs/Uploads.md) and [downloading files](https://github.com/box/box-Dotnet-sdk-gen/tree/main/docs/Downloads.md).

+# Documentation

+Browse the [docs](docs/README.md) or see [API Reference](https://developer.box.com/reference/) for more information.

+# Upgrades

+Upgrading from our legacy SDKs to the new generation SDKs is a straightforward process.
+See our [migration guide](migration-guide.md) and [changelog](CHANGELOG.md) for more information.

 # Integration Tests